Godfrey Bingley

-Godfrey Bingley (1842–1927) was a British photographer, engineer and iron founder.
+Godfrey Bingley (1842–1927) was a British photographer, engineer, amateur geologist, local historian, and iron founder.
 Bingley is remarkable for the number and quality of photographs he took around the United Kingdom and abroad.

 Early life

 Bingley was born on 3 July 1842 in Leeds to Godfrey Martin Bingley and Mary Walker.
 His father was a newspaper reporter and shorthand writer.
 By 1854 the family was living with Bingley's maternal grandfather Thomas Walker and Bingley's father was in business with his father-in-law as a carpet yarn spinner.